mgckind/SparsePz/README.md

 This will soon implemented as part as the [MLZ](https://github.com/mgckind/MLZ) package, this is the stand-alone version.
 The full documentation of MLZ is located [here](http://lcdm.astro.illinois.edu/static/code/mlz/MLZ-1.0/doc/html/index.html)

+For more information and a implementation of this technique, check this [article](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxtZ2NraW5kfGd4OjNmNTBkMDJkNWJlM2JhNWQ)

 Requirements:

 * scipy